The Commander's Voice

 photographs from the US National Archives, US Air Force, Boeing, and other sources.
 Since I wasn't able to get out to the

-opportunity of a trip to Washington, DC, to shoot some video at the Smithsonian Air & Space Museum Annex of the "Enola
+I used the opportunity of a trip to Washington, DC, to shoot some video at the Smithsonian Air & Space Museum Annex of

-Barbara Quire of Voyces.
-I have to admit that I became acquainted with the Quire while playing the computer space strategy
+Voyces.
+I have to admit that I became acquainted with the Quire while playing the computer space strategy game "Homeworld,"

-game "Homeworld," published by Sierra Entertainment in 1999.
-One of the game's chapters featured the survivors a world-destroying
+published by Sierra Entertainment in 1999.
+One of the game's chapters featured the survivors a world-destroying attack coming

-J. Kreitzer, founder and artistic director of the Santa Barbara Quire of Voyces, graciously gave me permission to use the
+and Nathan J. Kreitzer, founder and artistic director of the Santa Barbara Quire of Voyces, graciously gave me permission

-piece, as well as "Coventry Carol."
-The latter is a beautiful work in its own right, a mournful lullaby about the slaughter
+to use the piece, as well as "Coventry Carol."
+The latter is a beautiful work in its own right, a mournful lullaby

-of the innocents by Herod, and in my mind it evoked the bombing of that English city by the German Luftwaffe in November 1940,
+about the slaughter of the innocents by Herod, and in my mind it evoked the bombing of that English city by the German Luftwaffe

 at the Fuller Craft Museum in Brockton, MA.